-A review of the Excavations Bulletin (1970-2019) has shown that a significant number of archaeological investigations, including geophysical survey, testing, monitoring and excavation, have been carried out in the wider vicinity of the proposed development area.
+A review of the Excavations Bulletin (1970-2023) and the available excavation reports has shown that a significant number of archaeological investigations, including geophysical survey, testing, monitoring and excavation, have been carried out in the wider vicinity of the proposed development area.
 These were largely carried out in advance of development and infrastructural works associated with the Cherrywood SDZ, Luas, and M50.
 No previous archaeological investigations have been carried out within the proposed development area itself.